KDE/documentation-docs-kdenlive-org/project_and_asset_management/project_bin/project_bin_use_context_menu.rst

    Opens the application associated with the type of the selected clip.
 See also the chapter :ref:`edit_clip`.

 |rename_clip| (default keyboard shortcut :kbd:`F2`):
    Opens the clip name field in the bin for editing.
 This does not change the filename in the file system.
-See also the chapter :ref:`clip_menu-rename_clip`.

 |delete_clip|:
    Deletes the selected clips.
 If the clips are being used in the timeline or in sequences, a warning windows is opened where you need to confirm that the clips' instances in the timeline will also be deleted.
 See also the chapter :ref:`delete_clip`.